dorkodu/business/inspiration.md

-that prism, is technology. just a tool that helped human civilization dawn. we will give you that. and if you can remember who you are, we can together turn this dark, void, senseless scene, into a marvelous rainbow.
+that prism, is technology. just a tool that helped human civilization dawn. we will give you that. and if you can remember who you are, we can together turn this dark, void, senseless scene into a marvelous rainbow.

 ---